 ECOSMIG-004 - Summary Report: Devices Count by Non Migratable Device Model

-The report summarises how many devices will not be attempted for ECoS Migration as they are of a Device Model categorised as Non Migratable.
+The report summarises how many Devices will not be attempted for ECoS Migration as they are of a Device Model categorised as Non Migratable.

-A summary record with Devices count is provided for each device type, manufacturer, device model, firmware version that are non-migratable for which the report recipient is the Responsible Supplier.
+A summary record with Devices count is provided for each Device Type, Manufacturer, Device Model, Firmware Version that are Non-Migratable for which the report recipient is the Responsible Supplier.